 But you are feeling more alone than ever.
 How is it possible?

 [Feel like the pit of loneliness inside is going to eat you alive?
 Need to talk to someone who understands, fast?
-Book a Skype therapy session today at a price you can afford, be talking as soon as tomorrow.]
+Book an online therapy session today at a price you can afford, be talking as soon as tomorrow.]

 Why am I feeling so alone all the time?

 Deep rooted feelings of loneliness are often nothing to do with the present but everything to do with the past.